mckenaliphamr/GoGreen/README.md

 - Variance of zTPM
 - Top 1.5% of variance scores
 - Isolate SNPs within top 1.5% of genes
-- Convert SNPs to numerical genotype
+- Convert SNPs to numerical genotype using Tassel
-- Run MatrixeQTL
+- Run MatrixeQTL in R

 Each analysis was tested utilizing a dataset containing SNPs and RNAseq expression from chromosome 10.
 These smaller dataframes can be found in the folder labeled "sample_data"